Bubble Gum Wrapper Chain variation 1

-- Fold the right and left edges to the midline.
+- Fold the right-edge and left-edge to the midline.

 - This gives a unit that is about ½" x 1".
-Make as many of these as you can.
+Make as many of these as you need for your project.

-- Assemble the units: hold one unit (purple) and inserting a second unit (white) into it.
-Push the second unit through completely until it fits nicely as in 6a.
+- How to assemble the units: hold one unit (purple) and inserting a second unit (white) into it.
+Push the second unit through completely until it fits nicely as shown in step 6a.

 - Continue to insert more units.
-Orient the units so you get a zig-zag pattern.
+Orient the units so you get a zig-zag pattern of alternating colors.

-First make a chain and measure that it is long enough to go over your hand.
+First make a chain and measure how long it is by wrapping it around your wrist.
+The bracelet does not expand or stretch, so make sure it is wide enough so your hand can go through the hole.
 In this example, there were 19 units.
-The connector will be the 20th unit.
+The last piece, the connecting piece, will be the 20th unit.

 - Unfold a unit and insert it to the last unit (#19) of the chain.

 - Wrap the chain around to form a loop.
 Bring units 1 and 19 close together.
-Insert the unfolded unit (#20) through the first unit of the chain.
-Pull through completely.
+Insert the unfolded unit (#20) through the first unit of the chain (#).
+Pull through completely so it is snug.

 - Fold the arm of unit 20 back and...

-- insert back into unit 19.
-This allows the pattern to be maintained.
+- insert the arms into unit 19.
+This allows the zig-zag pattern to be maintained.